decodejacques/redux-workshop/reference/README.md

 # Reducer
 - You can only have one reducer in your whole project
-- Simply a two parameter function defined by the user
+- It is simply a two parameter function defined by the programmer
 - The first argument is the state
 - The second argument is the action
 - It returns a new state